SchlossLab/Schloss_PacBio16S_PeerJ_2015/PacBioManuscript.md

 All sequencing data were curated using mothur {Schloss, 2009 #1816} and analyzed using the R programming language {R Core Team, 2014 #3456}.
-The raw data can be obtained from the Sequence Read Archive at NCBI under accession XXXXXXXXXX.
+The raw data can be obtained from the Sequence Read Archive at NCBI under accession SRP051686, which are associated with BioProject PRJNA271568.
 Several specific features were incorporated into mothur to facilitate the analysis of PacBio  sequence data.
 First, because non-ambiguous base calls are assigned to Phred quality scores of zero, the consensus fastq files were parsed so that scores of zero were interpreted as corresponding to an